ISSUE 17 SNEAK PEEK

 still possible to surprise myself,

 hillside, to where, from a distance,

 the carnage looked gorgeous.

-Order your own copy or download an electronic version for just $2 from our Purchase page.
+Issue 17 is sold out, but you can download an electronic version for just $2 from our Purchase page.

 You Would Be Forgiven in Thinking That You Can See the Whole of the Moon